conoro/hugo.conoroneill.com/content/post/for-those-of-you-who-have-been-living-in-the-tora-bora-mountains-for-the-past-two-years.md

----
++++
-title: "For those of you who have been living in the tora-bora mountains for the past two years"
+title = "For those of you who have been living in the tora-bora mountains for the past two years" slug = "for-those-of-you-who-have-been-living-in-the-tora-bora-mountains-for-the-past-two-years" date = "2005-11-17T07:53:56+00:00" id = 177 comment = false
-slug: "for-those-of-you-who-have-been-living-in-the-tora-bora-mountains-for-the-past-two-years"
-date: "2005-11-17T07:53:56+00:00"
-tags:
-id: 177
-comment: false
----
++++

 And have never heard of Langerland, get yerself over to [www.langerland.com](http://www.langerland.com) and watch their [latest cartoon](http://www.langerland.com/content/view/57/59/).